exanauts/ExaModels.jl/docs/src/index.md

 Welcome to the documentation of [ExaModels.jl](https://github.com/sshin23/ExaModels.jl) !!! note
-    ExaModels.jl runs on julia `VERSION ≥ v"1.9"`
+    ExaModels runs on julia `VERSION ≥ v"1.9"`

 !!! warning
-	**This documentation page is currently under construction.** **Please help us improve ExaModels.jl and this documentation!** ExaModels.jl is in the early stage of development, and you may encounter unintended behaviors or missing documentations.
+	**Please help us improve ExaModels and this documentation!** ExaModels is in the early stage of development, and you may encounter unintended behaviors or missing documentations.
 If you find anything is not working as intended or documentation is missing, please [open issues](https://github.com/sshin/ExaModels.jl/issues) or [pull requests](https://github.com/sshin/ExaModels.jl/pulls) or start [discussions](https://github.com/sshin/ExaModels.jl/discussions).

 ## What is ExaModels.jl?
 ExaModels.jl is an [algebraic modeling](https://en.wikipedia.org/wiki/Algebraic_modeling_language) and [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) tool in [Julia Language](https://julialang.org/), specialized for [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) abstraction of [nonlinear programs](https://en.wikipedia.org/wiki/Nonlinear_programming).
 ExaModels.jl employs what we call [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) abstraction for [nonlinear programs](https://en.wikipedia.org/wiki/Nonlinear_programming) (NLPs), which allows for the preservation of the parallelizable structure within the model equations, facilitating efficient [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) either on the single-thread CPUs, multi-threaded CPUs, as well as [GPU accelerators](https://en.wikipedia.org/wiki/Graphics_processing_unit).
 More details about SIMD abstraction can be found [here](/simd).